evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 ## Performance

-With overboost, the Audi e-tron 55 has a maximum power of 300KW (408hp).
-Without overboost, it is 265KW (360hp).
-The torque is 664nm with overboost and 561 without overboost.
+With overboost, the Audi e-tron 55 has a maximum power of 300 KW (408 hp / 360 bhp).
+Without overboost, it is 265 KW (360 hp / 402 bhp).
+The torque is 664 nm with overboost and 561 without overboost.
 It performs the 0-100km/h sprint (0-62mph) in 5,7 seconds with overboost and 6,6 seconds without overboost.
 The top speed is 200 km/h.

 ## Battery, range, and charging